momentumdevcon/website/src/assets/blog/20231010-what-to-expect.md

 Review the schedule before you arrive, so that you can plan for the talks you most want to attend.
 Accept that your plan will probably change. 🤷‍♂️
 Some popular sessions may reach capacity.
 If a session is particularly important to you, arrive early to claim a good seat.

+### Closing Remarks

+Win free stuff!
+Have a proper send-off!
+Celebrate a successful Momentum!

+To end the day, we'll meet in the main ballroom at 5:10 for Closing Remarks.

+I know that this is the final session of a long, tiring day and I will do my best to keep it short.

 ## Food Schedule

 I love good food.
 I hope you love good food too.
 Here's the times when you can get it.